prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>EnforcedNamespaceLabel enforces adding a namespace label of origin for each alert
+<p>enforcedNamespaceLabel enforces adding a namespace label of origin for each alert
 and metric that is user created.
 The label value will always be the namespace of the object that is being created.</p>
 </td>